berenm/opengl-specification/src/glsl/GLSL 4.40.08 Specification.pdf.rst

 before that shader has declared a fixed local group size, using local_size_x, local_size_y, and local_size_z.
 When a size is given for some of these identifiers, but not all, the corresponding gl_WorkGroupSize will have a size of 1.
-The built-in variable gl_WorkGroupID is a compute-shader input variable containing the three- dimensional index of the global work group that the current invocation is executing in.
+The built-in variable gl_WorkGroupID is a compute-shader input variable containing the three-dimensional index of the global work group that the current invocation is executing in.
 The possible values range across the parameters passed into DispatchCompute, i.e., from (0, 0, 0) to (gl_NumWorkGroups.x - 1, gl_NumWorkGroups.y - 1, gl_NumWorkGroups.z -1).

-                                               122
-                                                                                    7 Built-in Variables

-The built-in variable gl_LocalInvocationID is a compute-shader input variable containing the t- dimensional index of the local work group within the global work group that the current invocation is executing in.
+The built-in variable gl_LocalInvocationID is a compute-shader input variable containing the t-dimensional index of the local work group within the global work group that the current invocation is executing in.
 The possible values for this variable range across the local work group size, i.e., (0,0,0) to (gl_WorkGroupSize.x - 1, gl_WorkGroupSize.y - 1, gl_WorkGroupSize.z - 1).
 The built-in variable gl_GlobalInvocationID is a compute shader input variable containing the global